General Mitchell International Airport

 📖 Plain English Explanation:

-Winds from the West-Southwest (250°) at 10 kt.
+Winds from the South (180°) at 12 kt.
+Gusts up to 19 kt are expected.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 8000 feet.
+Broken clouds at 7000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR